Manifesto · GeoClear

 The lossy channel that nobody talks about

-When an AI agent makes a decision, verifies an asset, approves a payment, accepts a flood-zone determination, it returns a JSON object.
-That object is an answer, but it carries no body language.
+When an AI agent makes a decision, verifies an asset, approves a payment, accepts an action, it returns an answer.
+That answer carries no body language.
 There is no signal of:

 Without those signals, every machine answer reduces to “trust me, I am the API.”
 That’s not body language.
 That’s a one-word reply.

-What “body language” looks like for a machine
+What “body language” looks like for an AI action

-That is the digital body language of a machine.
-Every JSON response on geoclear.io now carries it.
-Every API endpoint, every demo lookup, every MCP tool call.
-The receipts are tamper-evident, customer-held, and independently verifiable later.
-Substrate detail lives behind the trust boundary; what you see on the wire is the receipt, and the receipt is the part that matters.
+That is the digital body language of an AI action.
+In supported GeoClear workflows, actions can carry operational evidence that is tamper-evident, customer-held, and independently verifiable later.
+Substrate detail lives behind the trust boundary; what travels with the action is operational evidence, and operational evidence is the part that matters.

 Why this architecture is inevitable